paretomansmartvotesim/paretomansmartvotesim.github.io/commonground.md

 twuser: paretoman1
 ---

-# Finding Common Ground

-Hello I'm going to show you how to find common ground as a group.
+Hello, I'm going to show you how to find common ground as a group.
 We'll go over the following:

 * what we mean by the middle,